Boiled and Seasoned Cauliflower

 Steps

-• Clean the cauliflower by first removing the core and taking the florets.
-Wash them in a bowl covering with water and repeat.
+• Clean the cauliflower by first removing the core and then taking the florets.
+Wash in a bowl by covering them with water and repeat.

-• Add the florets and close the pot with the lid.
-Count ten minutes of cooking and drain.
+• Add the florets and cover the pot with the lid.
+Count ten minutes for cooking and then drain.

-• Place the florets on a tray or container and season with a drizzle of extra virgin olive oil.
+• Place the florets on a tray or in a container and season with a drizzle of extra virgin olive oil.

-• Finally, serve the boiled and seasoned cauliflower side dish in a simple yet tasty way.
+• Finally, serve the boiled and seasoned cauliflower as a simple yet tasty side dish.

 Boiled and Seasoned Cauliflower

-Choose your preferred cauliflower, whether white or purple, or both for more people by doubling the amount.
-Season as you like, maybe also adding a bit of vinegar.
+Choose the cauliflower of your preference, whether white or purple, or both for more people by doubling the quantity.
+Season as you like, maybe adding a bit of vinegar.

 This content contains one or more affiliate links.

-ALSO COME TO PEEK AT THE PINTEREST BOARD THE CHEF THAT RECOVERS Pinterest Twitter Facebook and have fun in the kitchen.
+ALSO CHECK OUT THE PINTEREST BOARD THE COOK WHO RECOVERS Pinterest Twitter Facebook and have fun in the kitchen.

 • Is purple cauliflower different from white cauliflower?

-In terms of taste, I’m not sure because I cooked them together, both white and purple, but from my research, I found out that the purple one is rich in anthocyanins found in blueberries, which act as antioxidants providing anti-inflammatory and anti-aging benefits.
+As for taste, I couldn’t tell because I cooked them together, white and purple, but after researching, I found out that purple cauliflower is rich in anthocyanins, which are also found in blueberries and act as antioxidants, providing anti-inflammatory and anti-aging benefits.

 Author image